rfbproto/rfbproto/rfbproto.rst

 bandwidth situations and high compression level can be useful in low bandwidth situations.

-The compression level concerns lossless compression, and hence the setting is a tradoff between CPU time and bandwidth.
+The compression level concerns the general tradeoff between CPU time and bandwidth.
 It is therefore probably difficult to define exact cut-off points for which compression levels should be used for any given bandwidth.
 The compression level is just a hint for the server, and there is no specification for what a specific compression level means.

+Most servers use this hint to control lossless compression algorithms as the tradeoff between CPU time and bandwidth is obvious there.
+However it can also be used for other algorithms where this tradeoff is relevant.

 QEMU Pointer Motion Change Pseudo-encoding
 ------------------------------------------